You Are Not Alone | REES

 We hear you.

-Sexual violence on campus is prevalent at universities and colleges around the world.
+Sexual violence is prevalent on campuses around the world.

-For the 16 Days of Activism against Gender-Based Violence, we partnered with students and anti-violence activists from colleges and universities to raise awareness, promote change, and above all, support survivors.
-Our campaign this year is about the power in sharing our stories.
+We partner with students and anti-violence activists from colleges and universities to raise awareness, promote change, and above all, support survivors.
+There is power in sharing our stories.

-Sometimes survivors do not wish to make a report to police or participate in an investigation and complaints process with their post-secondary institution.
-An Anonymous Report allows survivors to have their voice heard and their experience acknowledged anonymously, without making a formal report.
+Sometimes survivors do not wish to make a report to police or participate in an investigation and complaints process.
+A REES Report allows survivors to have their voice heard and their experience acknowledged anonymously, without making a formal report.

 Thank you to the campus survivors, students and activists for inspiring us with your courage and commitment.